SU-HPC/SUPerman/README.md

-# SUPerman: Highly Efficient Permanent Computation Library
+# SUperman: Highly Efficient Permanent Computation Library

 SUPerman is a state-of-the-art, complete software suite built for the efficient computation of matrix permanents.
 It supports a diverse range of matrix types, including real, complex, binary, sparse, and dense matrices, with specialized handling tailored to each type to maximize performance.